Dirichlet Series and Asymptotics for Generalized Legendre Factorials: Abstract

 \section{Abstract}

-We introduce a Dirichlet-series framework for studying the asymptotic behavior of generalized factorial functions defined by Legendre-type valuation formulas.
-Let \(K\) be a number field and let \(S\) be a finite set of prime ideals.
-For a function \(f\) on the prime ideals of \(K\setminus S\), we define a factorial \(n!_{K,f}\) by prescribing valuations
+Let \(K\) be a fixed number field, let \(\Sigma\) be a finite set of nonzero prime ideals of \(\mathcal O_K\), and let \(f\) be a positive integer-valued function on the prime ideals outside \(\Sigma\).
+We study the ideal-valued factorial defined by